cavallifly/Denaud_et_al_GenomeBiol_2025/HiC_analysis/README.md

-This repository contains the scripts to reproduce the figures of the Hi-C analysis in the manuscript Denaud_at_al_2024
+This repository contains the scripts to reproduce the figures in the manuscript Denaud_at_al_2024

 # Dependencies #
 We suggest to install [conda](https://conda.io/projects/conda/en/latest/user-guide/getting-started.html) and create an [environment](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html)